Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Discussion

 At the $2\sigma$ confidence level, we were able to exclude counterparts with $M_{ej}$ $>$ 0.07~$M_\sun$.
 Thus, only a small fraction of the NS material was ejected.
 We also exclude counterparts with $X_{lan}$ $<$ $10^{-8.56}$ at the $2\sigma$ level.
 The constraint on this quantity is $10^{-5.92}$ at the $1\sigma$ level, indicating that higher $X_{lan}$ are favored overall, and that in the most probable case, any ejecta produced would have been rich in heavy elements.
 This richness could result from the small (if any) amount of NS material ejected in the merger, as the majority of the material would be synthesized into heavy elements by the gravitational potential in close proximity to the BH.
 A final result from this sensitivity analysis that can be used to infer properties of the merger is the non-detection of a KN-like counterpart.
 Since our KN detection efficiency decreases with $M_{ej}$, the lack of an observation of a KN in this merger event suggests a small or nonexistent amount of ejected material.
 The DECam observations are therefore consistent with the NS retaining structural integrity until it passed the radius of the last stable circular orbit.

-The primary physical parameters determining disk formation is the mass ratio $q \equiv M_{BH}/M_{NS}$, the magnitude of the black hole spin $\chi$, and the radius of the neutron star.
-The ejected mass increases with decreasing $M_{BH}$, increasing spin, and larger NS radius (harder EOS).
+The physical parameters of the merger most closely tied to the potential tidal disruption of the NS, and hence the optical constraints derived in this analysis, are the mass ratio $q \equiv M_{BH}/M_{NS}$, the magnitude of the final BH spin $\chi$, the radius of the neutron star $r_{ns}$, and the chirp mass $\mathcal{M}$.
+The ejected mass increases with decreasing $M_{BH}$, increasing $\chi$, and $r_{ns}$ (harder EOS).
 From numerical simulations, the upper limit to disk formation is a mass ratio of $\sim 3 - 5$ \citep{lattimer_properties_2019, Pannarale_2014, PhysRevD.99.103025, PhysRevD.98.081501}.
 For a fixed BH mass, as the NS mass increases, a larger BH spin is required to produce a massive disk.
 The reason is that higher black hole spin decreases the last stable circular orbit radius, allowing a higher mass NS, generally more compact, to reach its disruption radius and thus leave the disrupted NS matter remaining in orbit.
 Holding the NS mass fixed, increasing the BH mass increases the gravitational radii, and higher spins are needed to bring the last circular orbit radius in below the disruption radius.
 Binaries with low mass ratios and high BH spins maximize the chance of massive disk formation.
 Based on our observations, the spins, masses, and alignments of the merging bodies disfavor tidal disruption of the NS.
-The masses and spin of the NSBH system can be estimated using the methods of~\cite{lattimer_properties_2019}, and the parameter estimation results reported by the LVC.
-Using values of M$_{BH}= 6$ M$_\sun$, M$_{NS} = 1.4$ M$_\sun$, one finds a chirp mass $M_c = 2.4$ and the mass ratio $q=4.3$.
-The chirp mass and mass ratio, coupled with the LVC estimation that there was no remnant post-merger, contain information about the spin of the system.
-Projecting the chirp mass onto the orbital axis using the mass ratio suggests a spin parameter $\chi \gtrapprox 0.3$.
+In their recently release parameter estimation of the merger, the LVC determined $q = 0.11$, $\chi= 0.28$ of 0.28, and $\mathcal{M} = 6.1$~$M_\sun$ \citep{Abbott_2020_0814}.
 This spin and mass ratio would lead to small amounts of tidal disruption of the NS, and would be consistent with the lack of an accretion disk, the lack of an accompanying gamma-ray burst, and the lack of a detection a KN-like counterpart.
+Therefore, the constraints on NS ejecta properties derived from the DECam observations in this analysis are consistent with the LVC parameter estimation of the merger dynamics.